 Pytheas of Massalia explored the shores of Britain and Scandinavia

-Pytheas is known to have traveled around the entire island of Britain in the mid 4th century BC; however, it is still unclear exactly how much time it took to do this, and how much of his journey was spent on the land itself versus how much was by sail.
+Pytheas is known to have traveled around the entire island of Britain in the mid 4th century BC; however, it is still unclear exactly how much time this took and how much of his journey was spent on the land itself versus on the sea.

-There are numerous references to this epic journey of discovery in later works, but there is no scientific agreement on the details of Pytheas’ tour of Britain.
+There are numerous references to this epic journey of discovery in later works, but there is no scientific agreement as to the details of Pytheas’ tour of Britain.

 Nonetheless, because of his incredible tour of discovery around the isle, Pytheas is responsible for the first known written mention of the word ”Britain.”

-This is believed to be a proof that Pytheas stayed on the island and interacted with the Welsh and Britannic peoples who lived in the western and southern parts of Britain, rather than with the inhabitants of the more northern areas, where the Irish and Scots tribes lived.
+This is believed to be proof that Pytheas stayed on the island and interacted with the Welsh and Britannic peoples who lived in the western and southern parts of Britain, rather than with the inhabitants of the more northern areas, where the Irish and Scottish tribes lived.

 Pytheas also referred to the ”Three corners of Britain”: Kantion, Belerion (Belerium) and Orkas.